Last week, I went to Ontario for a little family/business/pleasure roadtrip. I went to volunteer at Gami’ing Nature Centre.

 But since you know I’ve got a soft spot for animals, I did take pictures of the one lonesome Muscovy duck, Mamma.
 Mamma used to look over the chickens – and, at 9 years old, if she survives over the winter, she’ll do so again in the spring.
 She apparently likes to kick the hens off the eggs (though I wonder, with broody hens, if they’ll give up easily) so she can hatch and look after the chicks.

-Meanwhile, over at Gamiing, a family of wild turkeys passes by the Discovery Shack and heads over into the farmer’s soybeans.
+Meanwhile, over at Gami’ing, a family of wild turkeys passes by the Discovery Shack and heads over into the farmer’s soybeans.
 The first pic is pretty good of the trailing adult, but you can also see the miniature young adult in the background by the fence.

 This picture of the first adult with one of the youngsters gives you a better idea of their relative sizes.

-On my drive back to Quebec, I passed a farmer’s field in Martintown with its straw all rolled up and ready to be taken back to the farm to be used for bedding.
-Because it’s not forage for over the winter, it’s wrapped in a nylon net, rather than bagged in a wrapper that protects hay from the elements and converts it to haylage or silage – meaning it’s partly fermented.
+On my drive back to Quebec, I passed a farmer’s field in Martintown with its straw all rolled up and ready to take back to the farm, to use for bedding.
+It’s wrapped in a nylon net rather than bagged in a wrapper that protects hay from the elements and converts it to haylage or silage – meaning it’s partly fermented.

 That’s actually a majestic view of a well-kept field, with hedgerow fences in view and a forest to the left.
 Eastern Ontario has some gorgeous farm country.
 My only complaint is they are too permissive about deforestation.
 I’ve seen too many woods ripped out there.
 This is not the world we need.